Advocates for Motorcycle Crash Victims

 Often the public has unfavorable misconceptions about motorcycles and the people who operate them.
 Eyewitnesses frequently claim the motorcyclist was speeding, while crash investigation statistics show this is not the case in the majority of collisions.
 Jurors (most of whom don’t ride) frequently presume that the cyclist must have been doing something wrong, when actually the driver of the car was at fault.

-I will often visit the crash scene myself, knowing that time is of the essence in preserving evidence.
-I photograph the site, analyze skid marks and the debris field, identify witnesses, and, if necessary, make sure that the vehicles are examined by experts.
+We will often visit the crash scene ourselves, knowing that time is of the essence in preserving evidence.
+We photograph the site, analyze skid marks and the debris field, identify witnesses, and, if necessary, make sure that the vehicles are examined by experts.
 We can employ accident reconstruction specialists to determine the driver error and/or road conditions that led to the crash.

 Mile for mile, motorcyclists are six times more likely than auto drivers to be involved in a crash, often because of other motorists’ failure to see or account for motorcycles.
 There aren’t really “fender-benders” in motorcycle accidents — 80 percent of accidents result in serious injury to the motorcycle operator.

-To secure the full compensation to recuperate as much as medically possible, you'll want an attorney who rides and has the proven experience, through settlement and at trial, to prevail on your behalf.
-Contact me today to discuss your case in a free consultation.
-You can call us toll-free throughout Kentucky at 859-759-4404 or 1-866-542-2293.
+To secure the full compensation to recuperate as much as medically possible, you’ll want an attorney who rides and has the proven experience, through settlement and at trial, to prevail on your behalf.
+Contact us today to discuss your case in a free consultation.
+You can call us too.